auth0/docs/articles/quickstart/spa/flutter/01-login.md

 Next, redirect your users to the Auth0 Universal Login page using `loginWithRedirect`.
 See this example of a `ElevatedButton` widget that logs the user in when clicked:

 :::note
 You will normally need to specify the `redirectUrl` parameter to `loginWithRedirect`.
-Omitting this will cause Auth0 to use the <a href="https://auth0.com/docs/authenticate/login/auth0-universal-login/configure-default-login-routes" target="_blank">default login route</a>, which is not configured by default.
+Omitting this will cause Auth0 to use the <a href="https://auth0.com/docs/authenticate/login/auth0-universal-login/configure-default-login-routes" target="_blank" rel="noreferrer">default login route</a>, which is not configured by default.
 :::

 ```dart